Switchback Experiments under Geometric Mixing: Introduction

 \section{Introduction}

 Switchback experiments involve repeatedly toggling a treatment of interest on and off.
 There are several reasons to consider such experiments.
 In early work, \citet{brandt1938tests} and \citet{cochran1941double} studied the effect of diet on milk yield in dairy cows by alternating different diets for the same cow.
 Here, the motivation for using switchbacks was variance reduction: Different cows may have vastly different baseline yields, and so using a switchback can improve precision relative to designs that only give a single diet to each animal.
+In clinical settings, a closely related paradigm is that of N-of-1 trials, where a single individual is repeatedly randomized to different treatments to estimate personalized causal effects (see, e.g., \citealt{liang2025randomization} and references therein).
 More recently, there has been an explosion of interest in using switchbacks for A/B testing in online marketplaces, where a target intervention is toggled on and off at the market level \citep{bojinov2020design,chamandy2016experimentation,glynn2020adaptive,kastelman2018switchback,kohavi2020trustworthy,xiong2022bias}.
 When applied at the market level, switchbacks help mitigate bias due to cross-unit interference or spillovers: For example, if the intervention involves a new pricing scheme, then using a market-level switchback avoids market distortions that could arise from simultaneously using two different pricing schemes at the same time.

 A key challenge in using switchback experiments, however, is the problem of temporal carryovers or lag effects \citep{bojinov2020design,cochran1941double}.
 Treatments assigned at any specific time point can have not only an immediate effect on the current outcome but also a longer-term effect due to the change of the system's (potentially latent) state \citep{glynn2020adaptive}.
 And any approach to estimation and inference in switchbacks that does not account for temporal carryovers is prone to bias.